stkent/amplify/README.md

 These events are associated with user actions related to the feedback prompt UI.

-- User agreed to provide positive feedback
+- User agreed to provide favorable feedback
 - User agreed to provide critical feedback
 - User declined to provide positive feedback
 - User declined to provide critical feedback